viamrobotics/docs/docs/components/servo/gpio.md

 ---

 Configure a `gpio` servo to integrate a hobby servo controlled by general-purpose input/output (GPIO) pins on a non-`viam:raspberry-pi:rpi` model [board](/components/board/) into your machine.
-Make sure to physically connect your sensor to your board and turn it on.
+Physically connect your servo to your board and power both on.
 Then, configure the servo:

 {{< tabs name="Configure a gpio Servo" >}}